 Children as young as six are depressed and turning to suicide as a way out.

-This week marks suicide prevention week and the South African Depression and Anxiety Group (Sadag) said awareness around suicide and mental health was important.
+During suicide prevention week in February, the South African Depression and Anxiety Group (Sadag) said awareness around suicide and mental health was important.

 Sadag Operations Director, Cassey Chambers said it was important to add mental health to the calendar and raise awareness around it.